 Coronavirus COVID-19 computer-generated image.
+The virus has continued to mutate.
 Credit: Getty Images

 Last year, not many people knew much about the coronavirus, let alone that it would mutate.
 But by now, variants of the virus causing COVID-19 are sweeping across the nation, with Florida in the worst spot of all.